 What with the Mayflower story and the millions of people who set foot on Ellis Island, US arrivals seem to hog most of the attention when it comes to immigration.
 But not every family’s “how they got here” tale ends in the United States.
+Many start with Canadian immigrants.

 Canada’s earliest arrivals came from Europe.
 In the early 1600s, Samuel de Champlain, known as the Father of New France, convinced French investors and officials to support his exploration efforts.
 He founded a settlement in Quebec in 1608.